kucars/turtlebot_hri/README.md

         if (label_to_ub_name.size() > 1)

 in fdr_server.cpp (around line 348) and change the limit.
 Currently the minimum number is 2.
-Remember to rebuild the workspace whenever you the source code!
+Remember to rebuild the workspace whenever you change the source code!

 Object recognition: